fchampalimaud/pyforms-custom-forms/README.md

 ### Forms configuration

+The next steps demonstrates how to configure extra custom fields.

+First select the application **Custom forms** on the user menu.

 ![Menu](https://raw.githubusercontent.com/fchampalimaud/pyforms-custom-forms/master/docs/images/user-menu.png)

-Select the application **Custom forms**.
+Create the forms you need and associate them to a Content Type.\
+These forms will be available when editing an object from the selected content type.

 ![Add custom form](https://raw.githubusercontent.com/fchampalimaud/pyforms-custom-forms/master/docs/images/add-custom-form.png)

-Create the forms you need and associate them to a Content Type.
-Then this form will start being available when editing a object from the selected content type.
+The **Formset** field configures the organization of the configured extra fields, ala Pyforms.

 ![Edit the custom form](https://raw.githubusercontent.com/fchampalimaud/pyforms-custom-forms/master/docs/images/edit-custom-form.png)

-To each custom form you can associate several fields from diferent types.
+To each custom form you can associate several fields from diferent types.\
 These fields can be customized as it is show in the image bellow.

 ![Edit a field](https://raw.githubusercontent.com/fchampalimaud/pyforms-custom-forms/master/docs/images/edit-field.png)